design-automation/mobius-sim-funcs/documentation/analyze.md

 **Parameters:**
-  * *sensors:* A list of coordinates, a list of Rays or a list of Planes, to be used as the origins for calculating exposure.
+  * *sensors:* A list Rays or a list of Planes, to be used as the origins for calculating irradiance.
-  * *entities:* The obstructions, faces, polygons, or collections of faces or polygons.
+  * *entities:* The obstructions, polygons or collections.
   * *radius:* The max distance for raytracing.
   * *method:* Enum, the sky method: `'weighted', 'unweighted'` or `'all'`.

-**Returns:** A dictionary containing solar exposure results.
+**Returns:** A dictionary containing irradiance results.

 ## CRTN